icodewith-ai/icodewithai-code/content/blog/vibe-coder-advocate-to-support-next-gen-builders.md

 ### Understand business use cases.
 This person bridges the gap between tooling and outcome.
 They understand pain points across departments and help vibe coders find AI-assisted solutions that work.

-### Teach through enablement.
+### Teach through enablement and evangelism.

 - Create guided workflows
 - Develop prompt libraries
 - Create use-case playbooks
 - Perform live demos
-- Create nteractive content and templates
+- Create interactive content and templates
 - Organize Meetups
 - Create actual working apps and websites
 - Write blog articles
 - Create and host podcasts
 - Create tutorials
-- Create / follow / prompote standards and best practices
+- Create / follow / promote standards and best practices

-{{< space "1.5rem" >}}

 ### Foster community.
-They create safe, supportive spaces for people to share, learn, and grow their skills — even if they don't identify as "technical."
+Vibe Coder Advocates would create safe, supportive spaces for people to share, learn, and grow their skills, even if they don't identify as "technical."

 ### Close the feedback loop.
-They collect insights from vibe coders and bring them back to product and engineering teams to improve the tools.
+Vibe Coder Advocates would collect insights from vibe coders and bring them back to product and engineering teams to improve the tools.

 ## Why This Role Matters Now